On the Complexity of Anonymous Communication Through Public Networks: Security definitions: anonymity, equalizing, and mixing

-The challenger $\cdv$ chooses a random input vector $\sigma \sample \Sigma_{\tilde\sigma}^{\senders, \receivers}$ (i.e., picks destinations for the challenge messages) and interacts with $\adv$ in an execution of protocol $\Pi$ on input $\sigma$ with $\cdv$ acting as the honest parties adhering to the protocol and $\adv$ controlling the corrupted parties.
-(Whenever the protocol $\Pi$ specifies for an onion to be formed or processed, $\cdv$ runs the onion encryption scheme's onion-forming algorithm $\formonion$ or onion-processing algorithm $\proconion$.)
+Next, $\cdv$ interacts with $\adv$ in an execution of protocol $\Pi$ on input $\sigma$ with $\cdv$ acting as the honest parties adhering to the protocol and $\adv$ controlling the corrupted parties.
+Whenever the protocol $\Pi$ specifies for an onion to be formed or processed, $\cdv$ runs the onion encryption scheme's onion-forming algorithm $\formonion$ or onion-processing algorithm $\proconion$.